N3zzar/Dbt-cloud-Project/thoughtprocess.md

 With the understanding that dbt supports three types of tests, I wanted to experiment with **singular tests**—assertions written against specific business logic.

 * **`test_no_before_order_estimated_date`**
-This was written with the understanding that ideally you dont get a date when your order will likely be delivered when you havent made an order and it can only be after your order date.
+This was written with the understanding that ideally you don't get a date when your order will likely be delivered when you havent made an order and it can only be after your order date.

 * **`test_no_negative_delivery`**
-This was written because it also doesnt make sense that the day an order was delivered was before the date the order was purchased
+This was written because it also doesn't make sense that the day an order was delivered was before the date the order was purchased

 * **`test_no_negative_revenue`**
 This was just to ensure that there was no computational errors when writing the amount people paid for an order.

 ---

 ## dbt_project.yml